alibnsz/learnGO/README.md

 # learnGo

-Go dilinde yazılmış basit bir web uygulaması.
-Echo framework ve PostgreSQL kullanıyor.
+A simple web application built with Go, using Echo framework and PostgreSQL database.